Have you ever read a description of a property that made you yawn? Or those that are so plain that could almost fit to any place on Earth?

-Many portals offer a specific place to add all these details, but, in case the one you’re using doesn’t, then don’t forget to mention them in your real estate listing description.
+Many portals offer a specific place to add all these details, but, in case the one you’re using doesn’t, then don’t forget to mention them in your property listing description.

 Characteristics that add value to the property

-To charm your target market, don’t end your real estate listing description once you’ve covered the basics: talk about what your client’s place offers and the others don’t.
+To charm your target market, don’t end your property listing description once you’ve covered the basics: talk about what your client’s place offers and the others don’t.

 Recent updates that were made, wardrobes and kitchen cabinets installed, air conditioning and/or built-in heating system, the energy efficiency certificate and more: all these attributes could be seen as something that motivates potential buyers to choose your property instead of another one, from a different agency.

 The location of a property is such a key information that most people start their research defining on search engines where they want to live.
 So, it’s obviously not something that could be left behind.